adbuerger/pycombina/README.rst

 Prerequisites
 -------------

+pycombina has been tested with Python2.7 on Ubuntu 16.04.

 Python modules
 ~~~~~~~~~~~~~~

-pycombina has been tested with Python2.
 The following Python modules are required:

 - ``setuptools``
 - ``unittest2`` (optional, for running automated tests)